 There is one major problem that brand marketers face: they are operating based on guesswork.
 Brand is the most important asset for many companies, and yet only vaguely understood.
-Consumer firms spend more than one trillion dollars a year on marketing and advertising, yet build their campaigns based on gut feelings rather than a data-driven approach.
+Consumer firms spend more than one trillion dollars a year on marketing and advertising, yet build and measure their campaigns based on gut feelings rather than a data-driven approach.
 Why?
-Because brand marketers don’t have their own analytics tool stack.
+Because brand marketers don’t have their own brand analytics tool stack.

 If you are a brand marketer reading this, you probably already realize that this is a problem and, hopefully, are trying to rectify this.
 And the best way to do so is by implementing a tool that will help you measure the most important brand KPIs across your target audience, and use the insights gathered to drive future marketing campaigns.
 Good choice!
 But you are not out of the danger zone yet.
 What this article hopes to do today is avoid you solving one problem by creating another, and that is choosing an unreliable method of measurement.

 Many companies, especially those in the startup phase, are opting to use DIY survey tools to measure the success of their brand performance.
 That’s a good start but the insights derived from DIY survey tools are sadly not going to help you grow.
 Why?
 Because the data these tools provide is not accurate.
 That’s right, you will still be basing important marketing decisions on guesswork rather than fact.

 What you need is a tool stack that you can rely on - a fully-fledged brand tracker.
 Something that can help you dig down into the most niche of audiences while still providing accurate data, and also something that is optimized for use to make finding insights easier and faster.
 You probably aren’t convinced to invest in a brand tracker by just these few sentences but if you read on, by the end of this article it will certainly be a case of out with the old and in with the new.

 Learn how to interpret brand tracking data here.

 Building Your Survey